Mutiny! (Set Your Goals album)

-Mutiny! is the debut studio album by the rock band Set Your Goals.
+Mutiny! is the debut studio album by American rock band Set Your Goals.
 Within the first three months of 2006, the band signed to independent label Eulogy Recordings and recorded the album with Barrett Jones in Seattle, Washington.
 Immediately following recording, the band embarked on two tours across the United States.
 Before releasing Mutiny in July, the album was preceded by the single release of the title track.
 The band subsequently toured the US, either as a supporting act or headlining, into mid-2007.
 After appearing on that year's Warped Tour, the group toured across Europe before closing out the year with another US tour.

 At the end of 2007, guitarist Dave Yoha left the band and was replaced by Dan Coddaire.
 Another round of touring followed, throughout Australia and the UK, before the release of the music video for "Echoes".
 A deluxe edition of Mutiny! was released before the second stint on the Warped Tour.
 While firmly a pop punk album, Mutiny! showcases influences from Lifetime and CIV.
 The release charted on the lower reaches of the Billboard Independent and Heatseekers component charts.
 Mutiny! received a positive reaction from music critics, with a few commending the band's constant energy.
 It has since appeared on a few best-of album lists by Big Cheese, Kerrang! and Rock Sound.